veikkonyfors/blog/_posts/2023-02-01-git-for-dummies.md

 ---

 Turned out I knew very little of git, even if I have used it for years.
-Trying to clarify basic matters here below, for myself mainly.But why not for other dummies as well. ;-)
+Trying to clarify basic matters here below, for myself mainly.
+But why not for other dummies as well. ;-)

 - [Storage hierarchy](#storage-hierarchy)
 	- [Local working copy](#local-working-copy)